 Accidents that don’t involve injuries but obstruct traffic flow should be moved to the side of the road if the vehicles are operable.
 If you can’t safely move the cars, you should deploy flares and hazard lights until the police can secure the location.

 If you find yourself panicking after a car accident, wondering what to do because this is not my fault, the key is to remain calm.
-Even if police intervention isn’t necessary, it doesn’t hurt to report the situation to ensure the safety of all involved.
+Even if police intervention isn’t necessary, it doesn’t hurt to report the situation to ensure the safety of all involved before leaving the scene of an accident, not at fault.

 After you’ve informed the police of the situation, the next step you should take is to obtain the relevant contact information of the other drivers involved in the collision.
 If you’re not at fault, knowing the negligent driver’s insurance information is vital to cover the damages you’ve suffered from their actions.